-- The base of fire element commences suppression of the breach point (suppress). - The squad leader and the breaching fire team (with attached combat engineers or infantry assault Marines) moves to the last covered and concealed position near the breach point. - The squad leader confirms the breach point. - The squad leader signals for shifting the suppressing element away from the breach point; the base of fire element continues to suppress enemy positions as required. - Team 1 (the fire team leader and the automatic rifleman) occupies a position short of the obstacle to provide local security for Team 2 (the grenadier, rifleman, and attachments). - The squad leader and breaching fire team leader employ smoke grenades to provide obscuration of the breach point (obscure). - Team 2 (the grenadier, rifleman, and attachments) moves to the breach point by moving in rushes or crawling. - The squad leader occupies a position from which to best control the fire teams. - Team 2 positions themselves to the right and left of the breach point near the protective obstacle, probing for mines and marking their path as they proceed (secure). - Team 2 probes for mines and creates a breach; depending on the character of the obstacle, the breach may be executed by either explosive or mechanical means (e.g., wire cutters, bolt cutters) (reduce).

-- Once breached, Team 1 and Team 2 move to the far side of the obstacle, checking for mines and marking cleared lanes.
+- The squad leader occupies a position from which to best control the fire teams. - Team 2 positions themselves to the right and left of the breach point near the protective obstacle, probing for mines and marking their path as they proceed (secure). - Team 2 probes for mines and creates a breach; depending on the character of the obstacle, the breach may be executed by either explosive or mechanical means (e.g., wire cutters, bolt cutters). - Once breached, team 1 and team 2 move to the far side of the obstacle, checking for mines and marking cleared lanes.
 They immediately take up covered and concealed positions to block any enemy movement toward the breach point and engage any identified or likely enemy positions. - The squad leader remains at the entry point and calls forward the next fire team. - Once the squad has secured a foothold, the squad leader reports to the platoon leader; the platoon follows the success seizing the foothold with the remainder of the platoon.